Physical Address

 When it comes to releasing a car from impound to a non-registered owner, there are exceptions that should be considered.
 These exceptions arise in certain circumstances that warrant further investigation or legal authorization.
 Understanding these exceptions is crucial in order to navigate the process successfully.

-Outstanding Fines or Warrants
+Outstanding Fines Or Warrants

 If the non-registered owner of a vehicle has outstanding fines or warrants against them, the police may not release the car from impound.
 This precaution ensures that individuals with a history of non-compliance with the law are held accountable for their actions.
 By enforcing this exception, law enforcement agencies can protect public safety and discourage repeat offenses.